nopslip/pyLobster/README.md

   python create_sqlite3.py

 3. JSON-->Elasticsearch
 If Elasticsearch, you can uncomment write_to_ES line in base_attack.
-You will need to have an Elasticsearch index set up and running for this to work. more on that at some point.
+You will need to have an Elasticsearch index set up and running for this to work.

-If you don't have your own Elasticsearch instance and you would like to push your data to the Lobster's central repository please let me know.

 ==========